 - Q: How do I receive the GT diploma?

 A: The diploma will be sent to you by mail.
-Please enter an accurate shipping address where you can receive your diploma approximately 2-3 months after the degree date.
-Instructions for entering the Diploma Mailing Address are given below:
+BEFORE YOU SUBMIT YOUR OAG, please enter an accurate shipping address where you can receive your diploma approximately 2-3 months after the graduation date.
+Instructions for entering the Diploma Mailing Address are given in the OAG video.

 Be sure to enter the diploma mailing address before the end of the term in which you plan to graduate.

 If you do not feel that regular international air mail is very reliable, you may consider having the diploma shipped to a friend’s address in the US, and then have the friend send the diploma to you using a secure delivery service such as DHL, Federal Express etc.

 The GT-Shenzhen Office will no longer ship diplomas to Shenzhen.